 A. The Board of Appeals shall consist of five (5) members appointed by the County Board.
 The first member shall be a member of the County Planning Commission.
-The remaining members shall be selected from the electors of the County residing in the unincorporated area of the County.
+The remaining members shall be selected from the electors of the County residing in the unincorporated area of the County, one of which may be from the Planning Commission.
 One (1) regular member may be a member of the County Board.
 The members selected shall be representative of the population distribution and of the various interests present in the County.
 An elected officer of the County shall not serve as chairman of the Board of Appeals.